 Every worker on Adepto has a single profile.
 Whether that worker is part of one, or multiple networks (using Adepto), they can be sourced for work relevant to their experience and skills.
 For the first time organisations, such as Atos, are allowing their workers to manage their profiles, find new work, update their skills and get access to new learning content on the job.
 This is having a significant impact, with benefits including better skills utilisation, more accurate skills tracking and increased internal mobility.

-Data privacy is becoming the number one priority, with fewer people willing to share their data.
-Adepto creates private organisational networks with individual notes attached to worker profiles, only available to managers within that specific network to view.
+Data privacy is becoming the number one priority with fewer people willing to share their data.
+An organisation using Adepto creates a private network, with each worker who is part of the network owning their profile.
+Each profile has individual notes attached to it, only available to managers within that specific network to view.
 Although the worker can be invited into multiple networks – those notes are only available to the individual network managers that they relate to.
 In-line with GDPR regulation, workers also control the life of that data – choosing to complete or delete their individual profiles.